 ‘In crowds it is stupidity and not mother wit that is accumulated.’ – Gustave Le Bon

-But what Gustave noticed about large groups was that they were not only highly emotionally charged, capricious and displayed exaggerated behaviour patterns, but also had unshakable self belief, and almost always became less smarter than the individuals making the numbers up.
+But what Gustave noticed about large groups was that they were not only highly emotionally charged, capricious and displayed exaggerated behaviour patterns, but also had unshakable self-belief, and almost always became less smart than the individuals making the numbers up.

 Or as he put it; ‘by the mere fact that he forms part of an organized crowd, a man descends several rungs on the ladder of civilization.‘